 We see a lot of clients dealing with anxiety and depression, so sometimes medication is warranted as an adjunct to psychotherapy.
 We work closely with several psychiatrists, nurse practitioners and primary care doctors who can prescribe the right medication for you.

 Our therapists typically meet with clients once a week in our D.C. office, occasionally twice a week if more intensive work is needed.
 Individual counseling sessions last 45-50 minutes.
 Some of our therapists offer double sessions; others offer half sessions.
-Mari Clemson-Hines currently offers evening and weekend counseling appointments, as does Brian Armstrong.
+Mari Clemson-Hines currently offers evening and weekend counseling appointments.
 Erin Nes has some early morning availability and Kathy Richardson has some afternoon and evening time slots open.

 Sometimes the process of talk therapy can be difficult, particularly when discussing painful events or memories, but the results can often be tremendously rewarding, and sometimes life-changing.